caldwp/caldwp.github.io/_projects/aud_vis.md

 The goal of this project was to create a wireless device that used audio input to create matching light patterns.
 The motivation for this project came from the desire to have a room that effortlessly adapts its lighting to the local audio environment.
-This primarily relates to musical applications, but can be used for any audio signal.
+This primarily relates to musical applications but can be used for any audio signal.

 This project required a networking aspect as it was part of an IoT course, so it functioned with two devices communicating over MQTT.
 The data transmitter, which could be any device with internet access, took microphone input